Roseanne Conner: Creation and conception

 In 1987, coming up with ideas for new shows, Marcy Carsey and Tom Werner of Carsey-Werner Productions decided to look into the concept of the working mother as a central voice.
 Up until that point, there had been shows with working mothers, but only as an adjunct to the father in the family.
 Werner had suggested that they take a chance on Barr whom they had seen on The Tonight Show.
 This was because he saw the unique "in your face" voice that they were looking for, and he contacted her agent and offered her the role.
 Barr's act at the time was the persona of the "domestic goddess", but as Carsey and Werner explains, she had the distinctive voice and attitude for the character and she was able to transform her into the working class heroine they envisioned.
 Barr immediately took the role.

 Barr has stated she had crafted the "fierce working-class domestic goddess" persona in the eight years preceding the sitcom and wanted to do a realistic show about a strong mother who was not a victim of patriarchal consumerism.

+Barr, born into a white working-class Jewish family in Salt Lake City, played a "nominally half-Jewish, working-class wife and mother" in the series.
+Although some commentators have mistakenly claimed that Jewishness is not mentioned on the show, Roseanne Conner is depicted as having a Jewish father.
+The Jewishness of Barr and her character on the show has sometimes been overlooked, a fact that some commentators have claimed is because of public perceptions that Jewishness is at odds with being part of the white working class, in part because of antisemitic stereotypes that depict Jews as wealthy as well as Jewish self-representations of Jews as being middle class.
+Barr has referred to Roseanne Conner as a "Jewish mother".

 Barr became outraged when she watched the first episode of Roseanne and noticed that Matt Williams was listed as the creator in the credits.
 The series had originally been called Life & Stuff.
 She told Tanner Stransky of Entertainment Weekly, "We built the show around my actual life and my kids.
 The 'domestic goddess', the whole thing".
 In the same interview, Werner said, "I don't think Roseanne, to this day, understands that this is something legislated by the Writers Guild, and it's part of what every show has to deal with.
 They're the final arbiters."
 During the first season, Barr sought more creative control over her character, opposing Williams' authority.
 Barr refused to say certain lines and eventually walked off set.
 She threatened to quit the show if Williams did not leave.
 ABC let Williams go after the thirteenth episode.